 (c) Management periodically reviews the residual values, useful life and the depreciation method to ensure they are consistent with the economic benefits and life expectation of property, furniture and equipment.
-In Management's opinion, there is no evidence of impairment in property, furniture and equipment as of December 31, 2020, 2019 and 2018.
+In Management's opinion, there is no evidence of impairment in property, furniture and equipment as of December 31, 2021, 2020 and 2019.

-During the years 2020 and 2019, correspond mainly to assets fully depreciated and written-off, except for righ-of-use assets.
-Right-of-use write-offs are related to the early termination of lease agreements due to the closing of offices and lower number of ATMs (which were located inside facilities whose operations were interrupted by the Covid-19 pandemic, see Note 1(b)).
-In that sense, the Group has derecognized the cost for right-of-use and the cumulative depreciation of the assets related to early terminated agreements; in the same way, the Group has derecognized the future installments of said obligations, which were recorded as financial lease liabilities; see (e) below.
+During the years 2021 and 2020, correspond mainly to assets fully depreciated and written-off, except for righ-of-use assets.
+Right-of-use write-offs are related to the early termination of lease agreements due to the closing of offices and less ATMs (which were located inside facilities whose operations were interrupted by the Covid-19 pandemic, see Note 1(b)).
+In that sense, the Group has derecognized the cost for right-of-use and the cumulative depreciation of the assets related to early terminated agreements.
+In the same way, the Group has derecognized the future installments of said obligations, which were recorded as financial lease liabilities; see (e) below.
 The early termination of these agreements has not had impacts on the Group's results.